prayer-times-plugin/waktu-solat-melaka/README.md

 # Prayer Times Plugin
-An Optomized php plugin for Wordpress compatible with all themes and plugin for displaying daily prayertimes, Monthly prayer times & Islamic Dates of any country and also the city wise as well.
-Easy to use & configure.
+An optimized PHP plugin for WordPress compatible with all themes and plugins, designed for displaying daily prayer times, monthly prayer times, and Islamic dates for any country and city.
+It is easy to use and configure

 ## Installation
 First Step is Add the upload the plugin to wordpress.